Recompile is an atmospheric, explorative adventure game set in the sprawling digital landscape of The Mainframe.

 Recompile adopts a unique low-poly art style backed by experimental VFX & rendering techniques, and features a glitchy, eclectic soundscape to sell a highly cinematic experience set in a purely digital world.

-There are a variety of NPCs to discover in the game; most of them are hostile and will try to delete the player at first sight.
+A variety of NPCs to discover in the game; some are hostile and will try to delete the player at first sight.

-Combat situations can be short, but are always intense, deadly and intelligent.
+Combat situations are always intense, deadly and intelligent.

 From locked doors to enemy spawning, all systems in the world are powered by intricate and interconnected logic gate circuitry.